UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 UAVTalk version release.

-.. warning:: Incorrect value of this parameters can cause variuos bugs!
+.. warning:: Incorrect value of this parameters may cause variuos bugs!

 +------+--------+
 | Type | Size   |